barkerest/server-prep/README.md

 your distro is accepted.
 Then you will need to check the various files under `actions` to determine if you need to use a new function or if the centos or ubuntu version will work for your distro.

+There are some minor config differences between CentOS and Ubuntu.
+First, CentOS makes use of SElinux, whereas Ubuntu makes use of AppArmor.
+SElinux is enabled for nginx by default, AppArmor is not.
+Second, Passenger _expects_ the passenger_instance_registry_dir to be different values on the two platforms.
+On CentOS, we need to include this setting in the nginx.conf file, whereas on Ubuntu it works better to omit it.
+This differences are all handled in the `configure_passenger` method.

+As a related note to the differences, the SElinux attributes seem to propagate properly into the deployment apps path.
+So as new apps are added, they seem to receive the correct attribute and would therefore be usable by nginx.

 ## usage

 You can let the script use defaults for the deployment user, ruby version, and rails version.